RBEGamer/HomePLC/README.md

 * Serial IN/OUT
 * TCP/UDP IN/OUT
 * DMX send
-*

 All other currently implemented nodes are located at:
-`HomePLC/Documentation/Implmented Nodes.csv`
+`./Documentation/Implmented Nodes.csv`

 If you have designed a schematic, enter the ip to upload a xml design file to the HomePLC-MainUnit.
 The main unit will restart and will start to execute the new schematic.
-You can see the process and errors at the debug interfache.
+You can see the process and errors over the debug interfache.

 # LOCATIONS
 * A debug build of the HomePLC-Server for the RaspberryPi3 is located at `/Source/BUILDS/BUILD_15_01_2016/`
-* The source of the HomePLC-Server to build ith on your own system is located at `/Source/SmartSPS/`
+* The source of the HomePLC-Server to build ith on your own system is located at `./Source/SmartSPS/`
-* The HomePLC-Commander source is located at `/Source/SmartPLC_Commander/`
+* The HomePLC-Commander source is located at `./Source/SmartPLC_Commander/`
-* Sample programs for the HomePLC-Commander are located at `/Documentation/SampleConfig/for_smartsps_commander/`
+* Sample programs for the HomePLC-Commander are located at `./Documentation/SampleConfig/for_smartsps_commander/`
-* Pictures of the MainUnit hardware are located at `/Documentation/Pictures/`
+* Pictures of the MainUnit hardware are located at `./Documentation/Pictures/`

 # TODO
-* Add Ethernet-Modules
+* Add MODBUS-TCP
-* Add node debugging
+* Add realtime node debugging
 * Add cmakelists

 # IMAGES